Kava-Labs/kava-bridge/x/bridge/spec/01_concepts.md

 # Concepts

-The bridge module deploys ERC20 contracts and mints ERC20 tokens on the Kava EVM for cross-chain ERC-20 token transfers.
-This module also supports a intra-bridge to transfer ERC20 tokens from Kava EVM to Kava Cosmos.
+The bridge module deploys ERC20 contracts and mints ERC20 tokens on the Kava EVM for cross-chain ERC20 token transfers.
+This module also supports a intra-bridge to convert between Kava EVM ERC20 tokens and Kava Cosmos coins.

 ## Requirements